Right Arrow

 4. Environmental factor considerations

-5. Compliance requirement verification
+5. Compliance needs verification

 Configuration and Optimization